-Governance by machines powered by artificial intelligence that process big data as their input is increasingly relied upon by IOs as the basis for their decisions.
-What are the consequences of the use of raw data-churning machines for the accountability of IOs and their inclusive, participatory decision-making processes?
-This class will consider various concerns, among them the reliance on big data that stereotypes individuals and risks impoverishing the two-way communication between the governed and the governors that was key to ensure the IO’s perception of legitimacy.
-This class will also reflect on the growing dependency on data provided by digital platforms and questions of ownership and right to access such data.
+To make their decisions, IOs are relying more and more on machines powered by artificial intelligence to process big data.
+What are the consequences of using machines to churn raw data on IO accountability and inclusive, participatory decision-making processes?
+This class will consider various issues, including reliance on big data, which stereotypes individuals and risks impoverishing the two-way communication between the governed and the governors that was key to ensuring that governance by IOs was seen as legitimate.
+This class will also reflect on the growing dependency on data provided by digital platforms and issues of ownership and the right to access such data.

 Class 23: Global Health Governance

-The COVID-19 pandemic has laid bare the fact that public health in a global economy is bound up with multi-layered factors—economic, social, political, legal, cultural, and moral—that generate conflicting perceptions and preferences among, and within, nations.
-But the pandemic is also giving us clues as to the direction in which global health governance may best evolve to deliver effective responses to global crises.
-Understanding the root causes of traditional IO’s failures to respond effectively to pandemics and the deep conflicts and interdependencies among rival parties is key to achieving a more accurate grasp of the functions and limits of global health governance and global governance more generally and of the legal and institutional tools with which they should be equipped.
-The class will analyze the global coordination and cooperation problems that arise in the context of global health governance and on the promise and limits of domestic and international law in responding to these problems.
+The COVID-19 pandemic has laid bare the fact that public health in a global economy is bound up with multiple factors—economic, social, political, legal, cultural, and moral—that generate conflicting perceptions and preferences among, and within, nations.
+The pandemic has also given us clues as to the direction in which global health governance may best evolve to deliver effective responses to global crises.
+Understanding the deep conflicts and interdependencies among rival parties as well as the root causes of traditional IOs’ failures to respond effectively to the pandemic is key to achieving a more accurate grasp of the functions and limits of global health governance and global governance more generally.
+It also can teach us what legal and institutional tools IOs should be equipped with.
+The class will analyze the global coordination and cooperation problems that arise in the context of global health governance and the promise and limits of domestic and international law with respect to resolving these problems.
 We will also explore the promise and challenges of the emerging private efforts to regulate global health issues.

-Class 24: Climate Governance From Below
+Class 24: Climate Governance from Below

-Incrementally, sub-national entities such as cities or states in Federal systems, have been seeking ways to collaborate across national boundaries to cut emissions and otherwise fight a collective battle against climate change.
-This seems strange at first sight: if the solution of this global collective-action problem eludes nations, action by municipalities seems downright Quixotic.
-It turns out, however, that even individual sub-national actors can make a difference.
-This is particularly the case when domestic courts lend their support by endorsing the local standards or demanding even stronger standards.
-This class with assess the potential and limits of climate governance from below.
+Subnational entities such as cities, or states in federal systems, have been incrementally seeking ways to collaborate across national boundaries to cut emissions and otherwise fight a collective battle against climate change.
+This might seem strange at first: if the solution to this global collective-action problem eludes nations, action by municipalities seems downright quixotic.
+It turns out, however, that even individual subnational actors can make a difference.
+This is particularly true when domestic courts lend their support by endorsing local standards or demanding even stricter ones.
+This class will assess the promise and limits of climate governance from below.

-Class 25: Global and Regional Institutions For The Protection Of Human Rights
+Class 25: Global and Regional Institutions for the Protection of Human Rights

-This class will examine and evaluate the potential and limits of the different international bodies set up to protect human rights (international and regional courts, human rights treaty bodies) and labor rights (e.g. the Fair Labor Association, CSR rating agencies). that monitor and enforce human and labour rights, and the interaction between these bodies and national bodies.
+This class will examine and evaluate the potential and limits of the different international bodies set up to protect human rights (international and regional courts, and human rights treaty bodies) and workers’ rights (e.g., the Fair Labor Association and CSR rating agencies) and the interaction between these bodies and national bodies.

-Class 26: The global regulation of sports
+Class 26: Global Regulation of Sports

-The governance of the global sport industry has thus far remained in private hands.
-Practically all major sport events including the Olympic Games have been regulated by private associations registered under domestic law (Swiss law being the most accommodating).
-Fearing the adverse consequences of intervention, governments refrained from attempting to discipline that industry, despite continuing accusations of mismanagement, corruption, and infringements of the rights of athletes – a classic example of a collective action failure.
-This class will assess the relative success of the efforts of national regulators to intervene in the autonomy of the sports industry.
+Governance of the global sport industry has thus far remained in private hands.
+Practically all major sporting events including the Olympic Games have been regulated by private associations registered under domestic law (Swiss law being the most accommodating).
+Fearing adverse consequences, governments have refrained from attempting to discipline that industry despite continuing accusations of mismanagement, corruption, and infringements of athletes’ rights, providing a classic example of a failure to take collective action.
+This class will assess the relative success of national regulators’ efforts to limit the sports industry’s autonomy.